 - Environmental LEDs is a Michigan-based company that offers a similar Christmas lights recycling service to that of Christmas Lights Source.
 Simply send in your lights in exchange for a coupon for reduced-price lights purchased through the same company.
 Click here for more.

-- HolidayLEDs is a Wisconsin-based company with another, similar Christmas lights recycling program; you can package up your old Christmas lights and send them in, in exchange for a 15%-off coupon for holiday lights purchased through the same company.
+- HolidayLEDs is a Michigan-based company with another, similar Christmas lights recycling program; you can package up your old Christmas lights and send them in, in exchange for a discount on holiday lights purchased through the same company.
 Click here for more information.

 Reusing Christmas Lights